Connect With Us

 What happens if the home I want to buy exceeds the conforming loan limit?

 If your desired property exceeds the conforming loan limit for your area, you'll need a jumbo loan.
 Jumbo loans typically require higher credit scores, larger down payments, and more substantial cash reserves.
-You may also face higher interest rates and stricter qualification requirements compared to conforming loans.
+You may also face higher interest rates and stricter qualification requirements relative to conforming loans.